 - Gargoyles had a great time with this in their Halloween episode.
-Xanatos' Plan C to help Fox (having already burned through Plans A and B) was going to be basically tricking Goliath into doing the dirty work, but...
+Xanatos' Plan C to help Fox (having already burned through Plans A and B) is tricking Goliath into doing the dirty work, but...

 - 101 Dalmatians: The Series